dpc/dpc.github.com/content/post/my-opinion-on-go.md

 Or compiler errors because `{` is on a newline.
 Madness.

-Go compiler is happy when I don't check errors returned by a function (maybe by mistake), and I have to use `go vet` and `golint` to ensure they are no real issues, but it just won't let me be due to irrelevant details.
+Go compiler is happy when I don't check errors returned by a function (maybe by mistake), and I have to use `go vet` and `golint` to ensure there are no real obvious issues with my code, but it just won't let me be when it comes to irrelevant details.

 ### Small things